ramonsierrarey/TFM/README.md

 ## Frontend
-we use a frontend from micorosft: Power BI Desktop.
-We show ...
+we use **Power BI Desktop** as a frontend tool.
+Power BI desktop version is required be installed to dive into the report ( PBI_Visualization.pbi).
+But loging account is not needed.

 # Requirements

 We'll use the Anaconda virtual environment with Python 3.7.
+Conda version used==4.13.0

 **CODE**
 ````markdown